Maresfield

 Maresfield Parish includes the village of Nutley and the southern part of Ashdown Forest.
 Rock Wood, a Site of Special Scientific Interest, falls within the Parish.
 This ancient wood has several features of biological interest including mosses and liverwort.

 Shortbridge Stream, a tributary of the Ouse, rises on the Forest and flows through Underhill valley, close to the centre of Maresfield.
 It was dammed in the 16th century to provide power for the iron furnaces around Maresfield, but now the stream supports a diversity of freshwater invertebrates.
+MCG liaises with the Ouse and Adur Rivers Trust whose mission is to protect and enhance the rivers and their tributaries such as Shortbridge Stream.

 The Wealden iron industry was important to Maresfield, with three foundries in the area.
 One of the foundries was converted to make gunpowder in the early 1800’s.